CDSoft/calculadoira/README.md

 Calculadoira
 Copyright (C) 2011-2022 Christophe Delord http://cdelord.fr/calculadoira

-This file is part of Calculadoira.
+&#10;This file is part of Calculadoira.

-Calculadoira is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+&#10;Calculadoira is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-Calculadoira is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+&#10;Calculadoira is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with Calculadoira.
+&#10;You should have received a copy of the GNU General Public License along with Calculadoira.
 If not, see <http://www.gnu.org/licenses/>.
 -->